yochannah/carpentries.org/pages/join.md

 ### Pathways for Engagement - Individuals

 Individuals have many ways to get involved.
 See our [community page]({{site.url}}/community/).
 Individuals can also support The Carpentries by [making a donation]({{site.fundraising_link}}).

-#### Share Your Knowledge

-- <a href="https://carpentries.typeform.com/to/BK55ld">Blog for us</a> about a workshop, event, or insight.
-- Share information <a href="https://docs.google.com/forms/d/e/1FAIpQLSeiu5NzJsLxYueaQrNn_qKbaa5JR2Sz12CeCRyedKQxwb54Dw/viewform">about your favourite tool</a>.